noedigcode/konfyt-docs/README.md

 Building the documentation
 --------------------------

-- Ensure Sphinx is installed: `apt install python3-sphinx'
+- Ensure Sphinx is installed: `apt install python3-sphinx`

 - Install the Sphinx RTD (Read The Docs) theme: `pip install sphinx-rtd-theme`

+  (A downloaded version is saved in the `_themes` directory for posterity.)

 - Build the documentation with `make html`